canonical/launchpad-manual/user/get-started.rst

 Try Launchpad in our `staging environment <https://staging.launchpad.net>`_ without worrying about touching real data.
 Staging uses a copy of Launchpad's real database and gets wiped at the end of every week.

-Before you can use staging, you'll need to `register your account </how-to/account-management/create-account>`_ in Launchpad's `production environment <https://launchpad.net>`_ and then wait up to one day for your account to be copied over to staging.
+Before you can use staging, you'll need to :ref:`register your account <create-and-personalise-your-launchpad-account>` in Launchpad's `production environment <https://launchpad.net>`_ and then wait up to one day for your account to be copied over to staging.

 .. note::
    Some features aren't automatically active on staging, including: